oracle/node-oracledb/INSTALL.md

       in `$ORACLE_HOME/lib` from a locally installed database such as the free [Oracle XE][20] release.

-  Oracle Client libraries 12.2 can connect to Oracle Database 11.2 or greater.
+  Oracle Client libraries 18 and 12.2 can connect to Oracle Database 11.2 or greater.
 Version 12.1 client libraries can connect to Oracle Database 10.2 or greater.
 Version 11.2 client libraries can connect to Oracle Database 9.2 or greater.